TurboDebt Takeaways

 Navy Federal CDs are share certificates that are available for three months to seven years terms.
 The minimum deposit is $1,000, but the Share Certificate CD requires a minimum deposit of only $50.

-With any of its CDs, you’ll be able to get better benefits through a CD ladder where you can open multiple CDs with different terms.
+With any of its CDs, you’ll be able to get better benefits through a CD ladder, where you can open multiple CDs with different terms.
 This allows you penalty-free access to the amount you deposit, along with interest at different time periods.

 Benefits of Navy Federal CDs

+Navy Federal CD rates are significantly higher than the national average and what’s offered by most major banks.
 The rates for different Navy Federal CDs are given below.

 Short-Term Certificate Rates